-Mycology Resources: Click on the green links for mushroom identification, books, and resources for learning more about fungi and how we can incorporate them into our lives to make the world a better place.
-I take no responsibility for how the information in any of the following resources is used.
-Fungi are a whole kingdom, and run the gamut from edible to medicinal to poisonous.
+The following are links for mushroom identification, books, and resources for learning more about fungi and how we can incorporate them into our lives to make the world a better place.

 Mushroom Observer: Post pictures of all parts of a mushroom (spore print may be required) and get a decent identification usually within a few hours.
-Also, cruise around to get an eye for the names of different mushrooms and what mushrooms might be popping up in your area.
+Also, cruise around to get an eye for the names of different mushrooms and what mushrooms might be fruiting in your area.

 North American Mycological Society: NAMA's website.
 NAMA puts on fungal forays throughout the country, and has a number of excellent free teaching resources.
 Spend a while checking them out.
 Also, look for local fungi clubs and organizations.
 One of the best ways to learn about fungi is from another human being.

 Radical Mycology: An amazing online resource and book for all things mycology.
-I absolutely recommend owning a copy of this book.
+This book is highly recommended.

 Fungi Ally: A great resource for mushroom cultivation in Northeastern US.